About Cira Center

 Specialties: Racial Identity, Multicultural Issues, Relationship Issues, Anxiety, Time Management/Organization

-Amanda is a National Certified Counselor (NCC) and a Licensed Professional Counselor (LPC) in the state of Illinois.
-She holds a Bachelor’s degree in Applied Psychology from UIC, and she earned her Master’s degree in Clinical Mental Health Counseling from Roosevelt University.
-Prior to joining CCBH, Amanda worked with City Colleges of Chicago at the Harold Washington College Wellness Center.
-She has experience working with adult and young adult clients from historically marginalized backgrounds and she has worked with a variety of client concerns including depression, anxiety, grief/loss, trauma, relationships, self-esteem, identity, and suicidality.
+Amanda is a Licensed Clinical Professional Counselor (LCPC) in the state of Illinois and a National Certified Counselor (NCC) with a master’s degree in clinical mental health counseling from Roosevelt University.
+Amanda has extensive experience working with adult and young adult clients from historically marginalized backgrounds, and she has worked with a variety of client concerns including anxiety, depression, academic stress, trauma, phase of life changes, multicultural concerns, relationship issues, grief/loss, self-esteem, identity, career, time management/organization, and suicidality.

-Amanda is very easygoing and practices largely from a holistic and client-centered perspective.
-She believes that self-awareness and genuineness are core components of personal growth, and she encourages clients to be naturally introspective and curious about themselves.
-Amanda seeks to understand each individual as a whole within the larger context of their unique lived experiences and intersecting identities.
-She strives to foster therapeutic relationships that are collaborative, open, and nonjudgmental, and she is invested in helping each client create a therapeutic experience that is personally meaningful.
-Amanda is also passionate about destigmatizing mental health care within communities of color, and she is particularly attentive in addressing the unique struggles, barriers, and experiences of Black, Indigenous, and People of Color on individual and systemic levels.
+Amanda is very easygoing and practices largely from a strengths-based and client-centered perspective.
+She believes that self-awareness and authenticity are core components of personal growth, and she encourages clients to be naturally introspective and curious about themselves.
+Amanda regularly incorporates aspects of playfulness, humor, and joy into her sessions.
+She strives to foster therapeutic relationships that are collaborative, supportive, open, and nonjudgmental.
+Amanda is invested in helping each client create a therapeutic experience that is personally meaningful, and she always seeks to understand each individual as a whole within the larger context of their unique lived experiences and intersecting identities.
+Amanda is also passionate about destigmatizing mental health care within communities of color, and she is particularly attentive in addressing the unique struggles, barriers, and experiences of BIPOC and other historically marginalized clients on individual and systemic levels.

 Specialties: Relationship Issues, Addiction, LGBTQ Identity